Job JSON specification¶

 }

-No destination path is given, accsyn will mirror the path structure on receiving end.
+- No destination path is given, accsyn will mirror the path structure on the receiving end.

 Corresponding transfer of a folder from site "cloud" to site "berlin":